Preliminary Examination

 The oral preliminary examination is given to determine formal candidacy for the PhD degree.
 Basically it tests the student's readiness to begin research work in his or her chosen specialty.
 It is given after the student has passed the qualifying examination and has begun thesis research.
 The department requires that the preliminary examination be taken no later than the fourth semester of enrollment in Physics 597 (Independent Study) with the same research advisor, except under unusual circumstances.
 A complete set of instructions for the prelim is available in PDF format, and slides from a Prelim Exam Workshop provide information on the prelim exam and tips on writing the prelim exam paper and presentation.
 A brief summary of procedures for the prelim exam follows below.

-Forming a Preliminary Exam Committee
+Forming and Scheduling a Preliminary Exam Committee

 Once a student has begun working with a research advisor (Physics 597) and they agree to collaborate on a thesis project, the student should consult with his/her research advisor, then make an appointment with the Associate Head for Graduate Programs, to identify appropriate committee members for the preliminary exam.
 An examination committee is appointed for each candidate by the Dean of the Graduate College on recommendation of the Associate Head for Graduate Programs.
 The examination committee must consist of at least four members, at least three of whom must be members of the graduate faculty, with a majority of members from the Physics Department, and at least two tenured faculty members.
 In the Department of Physics, the committee is usually composed of the thesis advisor, a theorist, and an experimentalist, with one from the general area of the student's specialty, and a fourth member from outside that specialty.
 The chair person of the committee must not be the research advisor but is usually the member from the same general area of the student's specialty.

 It is the candidate's responsibility to contact each member of his or her prelim committee and to schedule a date and two-hour time slot for the exam that all the committee members can attend.
 The Physics Graduate Office must be notified of the agreed-upon time at least three weeks in advance.
-At this time, staff in the Physics Graduate Office will reserve a room for the exam.
-However, it is the candidate's responsibility to ensure that any needed A/V equipment, such as a laptop and/or projector is available and working for the exam.

 Writing the Preliminary Exam Paper